huntrontrakkr/project_capsid/game_rules.md

 ### 2. Destroy Units

 This action occurs locally to a store in question.
-A player may destroy one unit belonging to another player in the same store as a player's own units at a cost of one of their units in the store, or one for one.
-(Ex: player a has 5 of their units in a store with 3 units of another player's units.
-Player A removes a unit one for one twice from Player B's units, leaving 2 units for Player A and 1 unit for Player B)
+Provided that the active player is occupying the same cell as another player, that active player may spend one unit of their store to destroy and discard one of other player's units; i.e., one-for-one.
+(Ex: Player A has 5 of their units in a store with 3 of another Player units.
+Player A removes a unit one-for-one two times from Player B's units, leaving 2 units for Player A and 1 unit for Player B)

 ### 3. Shift Shell